Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 Summary

-Understanding how you get paid in the UK and the deductions that may be taken from your income is vital.
-This way, you can not only deal with any problems that may arise, but you can also calculate your take-home pay and create a budget that works with your wages.
+Understanding how you get paid in the UK and the deductions that may be taken from your income is important.
+This way, you can not only deal with any problems that may arise, but you can also calculate your take-home pay.
+Knowing exactly what money you have coming in every month can help you create a budget that works for you.

 CashLady Representative 79.5% APR